-In 1983, Dr. Wellman began working for Hospice of the Western Reserve as a volunteer.
+Dr. Charles (Chuck) Wellman began working for Hospice of the Western Reserve as a volunteer in 1983.
 He had a special appreciation for the care that hospice provides to people in the final months of life, and wanted to participate in this growing organization.
 He was a volunteer medical director from 1984 until 1994.
 During those years, he attended weekly team meetings to discuss patient care, was available on call, provided education for staff and assisted in direct care for many patients and families.
-He continued to serve on the board of Hospice of the Western Reserve until 1999, at which time he became the full-time medical director.
+He continued to serve on the board of Hospice of the Western Reserve until 1999, when he was hired as the full-time medical director.
 Throughout his entire professional career, Dr. Wellman has embraced the concept of death with dignity.
-He is a dedicated hospice physician and a tireless advocate for comfortable and compassionate end-of-life care and support for patients and their families.
+He is a dedicated hospice physician and advocate for comfortable and compassionate end-of-life care and support for patients and their families.

 Dr. Wellman can be reached at 216.383.3775.